Policies

 .

 You can decide within your applications what to do with a flagged response.
 You can choose to block the inputs being passed to the LLM or the LLM output returned to the user.
 You can trigger a confirmation with the user that they want to proceed.
 You can do nothing and just log it for analysis and monitoring.
-It’s entirely up to you.
+Guard enables you to flexibly handle detected threats and violations.

 Optionally, a breakdown of the flagging decision can be returned in the response.
-This will list the detectors that were run, as defined in the policy, and whether each of them detected something or not.
+This will list the guardrails that were applied, as defined in the policy, and whether each of them detected something or not.

-You can fine-tune the thresholds for flagging by specifying the confidence level threshold for each defense category.
+You can fine-tune the sensitivity for flagging by specifying the confidence level threshold for each policy.
 This enables you to fine-tune the strictness and risk threshold to each of your use cases.

-For example, if you had a high risk tolerance for one use case you can set a detector to only flag very high confidence detections in order to have low false positives.
-Or, if there was a use case you wanted to be really sure wasn’t manipulated, even at the cost of reduced user experience, you could set the detector to flag anything that the detector thinks could potentially be a detection.
+For example, if you had a high risk tolerance for one use case you can set the policy to only flag very high confidence detections in order to have low false positives.
+Or, if there was a use case you wanted to be really sure wasn’t manipulated, even at the cost of reduced user experience, you could set the policy to flag anything that the guardrails determine could potentially be a detection.

-This is done by setting the confidence level threshold for each defense.
+This is done by setting the flagging sensitivity for each policy.
 This is the level of confidence above which a detector will flag.
 Lakera Guard uses the following confidence levels:

 - L1 - Lenient, very few false positives, if any.